 Pobble makes writing "ridiculously exciting" for children, by allowing them to proudly show their written work to a global audience.
 It safely introduces them to the online social environment.
 Pobble also allows teachers to moderate pupil's work online with colleagues and find resources for teaching lessons.

-I currently work full-time at Pobble, on the product team.
-I work on the whole user experience design process from user journeys, wire-framing, mock ups, full user interface designs, prototypes and handoff to the developers.
+As the sole designer on the product team, I worked on the whole user experience design process, including user journeys, wire-framing, mock ups, full user interface designs, prototypes and handoff to the developers.
+Since joining I have designed around 10 new platform features which have launched with a positive impact on Pobble's progression.

 The work pages on Pobble are accessible to a global audience.
 A teacher can publish a finite amount of pieces of work each week written by their class.
 Children who become published authors are always very proud and excited to have their stories read by children and adults around the world.